 One day prior to senescence induction by drugs harvest the cancer cell line culture with 0.25% trypsin-EDTA (E-D-T-A) [1].
 Place the cells at 37 degrees Celsius for 5 minutes to activate trypsin and detach the cell monolayer [2].

-WIDE: Establishing shot of talent washing cell monolayer with PBS and then adding trypsin-EDTA solution to the cell line culture.
+WIDE: Establishing shot of talent washing cell monolayer with PBS, removing the PBS by pipette, and then adding trypsin-EDTA solution to the cell line culture flask.

-Talent placing the plate in an incubator.
+Talent placing the flask in an incubator.

 When the monolayer has visibly detached [1], neutralize trypsin by adding an equal volume of complete culture medium [2].
 Transfer the cell suspension to a sterile conical tube [3-TXT].

-Talent observing the plate for monolayer detachment.
+Talent observing the flask for monolayer detachment.

-Talent adding culture medium into the plate.
+Talent adding culture medium into the flask.

 Talent transferring cell suspension into a conical tube.
 TXT: See text for preparation of cells from whole tumor samples

 Count the cells using the standard hemacytometer method and record cells per milliliter [1].
-Plate cells at 1 × 103 to 10 × 103 cells per square centimeter in a standard 6-well plastic culture dish [2].
-Incubate the dish overnight at 37 degrees Celsius with 5% carbon dioxide and humidity [3].
+Plate cells at 1 × 103 to 10 × 103 cells per square centimeter in a standard 6-well plastic culture plate [2].
+Incubate the plate overnight at 37 degrees Celsius with 5% carbon dioxide and humidity [3].

 Talent counting the cells on a hemacytometer.